magepages/mpdocs/docs/social-login-m2/user-guide.rst

 Github Login dialog will be shown after clicking on Sign in with Github button.

-XII.
+XI.
 Live Sign in
 ^^^^^^^^^^^^^^^^^^^^^^

-12.1.
+11.1.
 How to configure Live
 ######################

 Go to ``Store > Settings > Configuration > Mageplaza Extensions > Social Login > Live``.